-Declares a special syntax for the function to be parsed as a bodied, infix, postfix, or prefix operator.
+Declares a special syntax for the function op to be parsed as an infix operator.
+Precedence is optional (will be set to 0 by default).

-"Infix" functions must have two arguments and are syntactically placed between their arguments.
+Infix functions must have two arguments and are syntactically placed between their arguments.
 Names of infix functions can be arbitrary, although for reasons of readability they are usually made of non-alphabetic characters.

-Postfix(op[, precedence])
+Postfix (op , precedence )